tenfold/passport-saml/README.md

 [![NPM](https://nodei.co/npm/passport-saml.png?downloads=true&downloadRank=true&stars=true)](https://nodei.co/npm/passport-saml/)

+**Important**:
+This is a temporary fork from the [original passport-saml](https://github.com/bergie/passport-saml).
+Once the commits that add support for `MultiSamlStrategy` and `generateServiceProviderMetadata( decryptionCert, signingCert )` with the two arguments signature are released to NPM, we can get rid of this repo and adjust `tenfold-node-server` dependencies to fetch this library from there instead.
+As of now, the version available in NPM for `passport-saml` is a few versions behind their master branch.

 This is a [SAML 2.0](http://en.wikipedia.org/wiki/SAML_2.0) authentication provider for [Passport](http://passportjs.org/), the Node.js authentication library.

 The code was originally based on Michael Bosworth's [express-saml](https://github.com/bozzltron/express-saml) library.